stephenkeep/node-red-contrib-chromecast/README.md

 ## Advanced
 When no **Media Url** or **Message** is setup, the player status will be queried and send as output.

-The player can be controlled diectly, by `msg.payload.media`.
-This must be an object with the following properties:
+More advanced control is possible by using `msg.payload.media`.
+This must be an [object](https://developers.google.com/cast/docs/reference/messages#MediaInformation) with the following properties:

 | Name        	| Type   	| Description                                                                                    	|
 |-------------	|--------	|------------------------------------------------------------------------------------------------	|